Drug & Alcohol

 Your brain hallucinates your conscious reality | Anil Seth

+Visit http://TED.com to get our entire library of TED Talks, transcripts, translations, personalized talk recommendations and more.
 Right now, billions of neurons in your brain are working together to generate a conscious experience -- and not just any conscious experience, your experience of the world around you and of yourself within it.
 How does this happen?
 According to neuroscientist Anil Seth, we're all hallucinating all the time; when we agree about our hallucinations, we call it "reality."
 Join Seth for a delightfully disorienting talk that may leave you questioning the very nature of your existence.
-Check out more TED talks: http://www.ted.com The TED Talks channel features the best talks and performances from the TED Conference, where the world's leading thinkers and doers give the talk of their lives in 18 minutes (or less).
+The TED Talks channel features the best talks and performances from the TED Conference, where the world's leading thinkers and doers give the talk of their lives in 18 minutes (or less).
 Look for talks on Technology, Entertainment and Design -- plus science, business, global issues, the arts and more.
-Follow TED on Twitter: http://www.twitter.com/TEDTalks Like TED on Facebook: https://www.facebook.com/TED Subscribe to our channel: https://www.youtube.com/TED
+You're welcome to link to or embed these videos, forward them to others and share these ideas with people you know.
+Follow TED on Twitter: http://twitter.com/TEDTalks Like TED on Facebook: http://facebook.com/TED Subscribe to our channel: http://youtube.com/TED TED's videos may be used for non-commercial purposes under a Creative Commons License, Attribution–Non Commercial–No Derivatives (or the CC BY – NC – ND 4.0 International) and in accordance with our TED Talks Usage Policy (https://www.ted.com/about/our-organization/our-policies-terms/ted-talks-usage-policy).
+For more information on using TED for commercial purposes (e.g. employee learning, in a film or online course), please submit a Media Request at https://media-requests.ted.com

 A Different Approach To Pain Management: Mindfulness Meditation | Fadel Zeidan | TEDxEmory